 The Seepark is the most popular green spaces in Freiburg.
 The park area is about 35 hectares and offers numerous opportunities for recreation and relaxation for both young and old.
 The large lake invites you to walk around it and enjoy the peace and relax.
 Use the park benches for a rest or just to admire the scenery.
 On hot days swimming is allowed to cool yourself off.
 You can hire paddle boats and check out the surrounds of the lake from on the water.
 The Japanese garden will inspire you while the sounds of the created waterfall will soothe you.
 The kids can play on the adventure playground or play mini golf.
 Maybe take a frisbee or a football?
 There is a beer garden that serves beer and food, a great place to relax on warm summer days.

-Things to do in Freiburg with kids
+What to do in Freiburg with kids

 The Freiburg Cable Car